CAT English Syllabus 2025 (VARC): Topics, Weightage, Important Questions

 3. Weightage of Different Areas of English Syllabus

-CAT English Syllabus 2024 for MBA with Weightage, Important Topics
+CAT English Syllabus 2025 (VARC): Topics, Weightage, Important Questions

 The VARC section of the CAT exam contains the most questions and therefore holds the largest weightage among the three sections.
 The VARC sections are also considered to be the highest-scoring ones because of the reading passages.
 The total number of questions in the VARC section is 24.
 The detailed weightage and marks for the VARC section in the CAT exam are given below.